Code-Institute-Submissions/sixnationsrugbyquiz/README.md

 **Space or no input from user**

 Initially I had thought that I validated for all user input until I entered nothing into the username and hit enter.
 This allowed the user to have no name which would cause errors in relation to the leaderboard.
-If fixed this by using strip() with a combination of checking for length on the input.
+I fixed this by using strip() with a combination of checking for length on the input.

 <details open>